 Much older than Florence, Fiesole is the first human settlement in the area.
 Founded by the Etruscans in the 9th century BC, it offers visitors a vast archaeological site that contains Etruscan and Roman remains.
-The peaceful Roman amphitheater is surrounded by fascinating reminders of ancient times as well as fascinating small museum.
+The peaceful Roman amphitheater is surrounded by fascinating reminders of ancient times as well as a fascinating small museum.
 The beautiful Villa Medici, one of the residences owned by the rulers of Renaissance Florence, sits in the peaceful countryside.

 A small village about 20 kilometers from Florence.
 Easy to reach in 30 minutes by train.

 This is a bit of a hidden treasure; most tourists have never heard of it, but it was an important center for the production of maiolica (hand-painted glazed ceramics) during the Middle Ages and Renaissance.
 It continues to produce beautiful, colorful ceramics.
 Founded in the 13th century by the Florentines on their route to Pisa, Montelupo boasts medieval city walls and an interesting Museum of Ceramics.
 In the historical center, discover many fine ceramic stores and artisan workshops making their signature handmade pottery.

 Every June Montelupo hosts the Festa Internazionale della Ceramica, International Festival of Ceramics, making this a super time to visit the town, but year-round a trip here will give you a sense of small-town Tuscany.

 Another not-to-be-missed destination while in Tuscany, Lucca is just a little over an hour away by bus or train.